Until 50% of decisions are made by menUntil 50% of decisions are made by men

 Did you know that there are almost 500 different versions of the name Sam in different languages across the world, across both male and female genders?
 Tea takes us through the challenge with pronouns and how they might not be a solution – and neither may International Women's Day actually!

-Another IWD has come and gone.
+Every year International Women's Day comes and goes.
 Rather than go back to business as usual, we say it should Never Not be International Women’s Day.
 Welcome to a mind-changing, bias-ridding, downright mutinous loop of ideas and musings from women in the creative and associated industries everywhere that will run 24/7/365 on a loop forever, or until...we don’t need to talk about it anymore.

-If the last couple of years have taught us one thing, women are still a long way from equality and equity.
-Globally, women bore the brunt of the physical, emotional and financial impacts of the pandemic with their livelihoods affected at almost twice the rate of men.
+The events of 2025 are already reinforcing that women are still a long way from equality and equity.
+Globally, women bear the brunt of the physical, emotional and financial impacts of economic, financial and political decisions with their livelihoods affected at almost twice the rate of men.

-As International Women’s Day passes, we say enough really is f*cking enough.
+As International Women’s Day comes and goes, we say enough really is f*cking enough.

 Enough of our stoicism.
 Enough of our patience.
 Enough of the injustice.
 It will be Never Not International Women’s Day until all women including women of colour, women with disabilities, and queer or trans women, stop being penalised for being women.